 9. Testicular cancer patients with semen samples frozen prior to treatment.

 ICSI Success Rates and Risks

-Because some causes of male infertility are familial, and are related to genetic defects (e.g. Y-chromosome deletions) male offspring may inherit fertility problems.
-Therefore, patients with non-obstructive azoospermia or severe oligospermia (low sperm counts), who are likely candidates for genetic causes of infertility, should consider genetic counseling and karyotyping prior to ICSI.
+Because some causes of male infertility are familial and are related to genetic defects (e.g. Y-chromosome deletions) male offspring may inherit fertility problems.
+Therefore, patients with non-obstructive azoospermia or severe oligospermia (low sperm counts), who are likely candidates for genetic causes of infertility, should consider genetic counseling and karyotype prior to ICSI.

 Couples have the option of a vasectomy reversal or IVF-ICSI with epididymal or testicular sperm extraction.
 Age of the female partner and length of time since prior vasectomy are important factors in decision-making.
 It can sometimes take 6-9 months to recover adequate sperm counts following vasectomy reversal.
 Also, the greater the length of time between the vasectomy and the reversal, the greater the chances are that the surgery will be unsuccessful or that anti-sperm antibodies will form, preventing the recovered sperm from penetrating the eggs without IVF-ICSI.
 Spermatozoa for IVF-ICSI can be obtained with either Microsurgical Epididymal Sperm Aspiration (MESA) or Testicular Sperm Extraction (TESE).